 We speak to two working game artists about their inspirations, career paths, and the tips they’d give to help you stand out from the crowd.

 Breaking into the video game industry can sometimes feel insurmountable.
 It’s hard to know the right thing to do to maximise your chances at making that transition to an exciting and thriving sector.
-Whether it’s how to build a CV to the standard game studios expect, or how to create a show-stopping portfolio, we’ve got you covered with our in-depth candidate resources and the Get in The Game: Online Journey.
+Whether it’s how to build a CV to the standard game studios expect, or how to create a show-stopping portfolio, we’ve got you covered with our in-depth candidate resources and Get in The Game from Grads in Games.
 Sometimes, it also helps to hear hard-won advice from those that have been through the process and who now call your dream job their day job.

 “I love being immersed in games.
 I remember when I first got my PS1, playing Medal of Honor: Frontline, I was totally amazed by the art in that game!
 The feeling of storming the beaches of Normandy on D-Day is one I’ll never forget.
 I always aim to create that kind of feeling and narrative in my own art,” says Stefan Oprisan, Material Artist at Frontier Developments.
 Inspiration can come from anywhere, but familiarity with the art form will certainly be a benefit, enabling you to emulate and adapt what you see and experience and use that in your own work.

 “As a kid, I always liked to draw (very badly might I add).
 At school, I really enjoyed experimenting with traditional 3D mediums.
 My teachers really encouraged creativity and ideas, and that made me fall in love with art,” adds Jansen Turk, Groom Artist at Lancashire-based Airship Images.